chm46e/xupric/README.md

 Tab (10 max) switching is done with alt+(tab_number from 1->0)

 ### Configuration
-Most of the configuration is done through ~/.config/sulfer/sulfer.conf.\
+Most of the configuration is done through ~/.config/xupric/xupric.conf.\
-And the styles are in ~/.config/sulfer/styles/
+And the styles are in ~/.config/xupric/styles/

+### Credits
+Thank you, <a href="https://github.com/Tux-Code">Tux-Code</a> - OvercoME for creating the logos.

 ### Notes
-The default sulfer is styled using the <a href="https://github.com/ChrisKempson/Tomorrow-Theme">Tomorrow Night</a> color theme.\
+The default xupric is styled using the <a href="https://github.com/ChrisKempson/Tomorrow-Theme">Tomorrow Night</a> color theme.\
-The cache is stored in ~/.cache/sulfer/\
+The cache is stored in ~/.cache/xupric/\
 Almost all the files/dirs get generated during run-time.\
+The coding style is somewhat a lazy Linux kernel like.\
 There are a ton of bugs, so hold your teddy bear.